 Federal regulations stipulate that requests for accommodations will be considered reasonable if they do not create an “undue financial and administrative burden” for the agency, or result in a “fundamental alteration” in the nature of the program or service offered.
 A fundamental alteration is a modification that alters the essential nature of a provider’s operations.

-Permitting applications and reexaminations to be completed by mail
+- Permitting applications and re-examinations by mail.

 - Conducting home visits.

 - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the range) if the HACSL determines this is necessary to enable a person with disabilities to obtain a suitable housing unit.